 There is widespread social concern over the future of work.
 Despite the highest level, and the widest reach of education and qualifications in our history, people are concerned about the future of their careers and have uncertainty in the new world of economic disruption, rapidly changing job roles, and robotic recruiting processes.
 They feel a lack of control over their futures.

 The key values of the Royal Society of Arts are: creativity; inclusivity; and responsibility.
-The award criteria aim to operationalize these values, and suitable books should demonstrate these explicitly, or implicitly.
+The award criteria aim to operationalize these values, and nominated books should demonstrate these explicitly, or implicitly.

-The Award Committee will confer the award based on the award criteria specified in the application form.
+The Award Committee will confer the award based on the award criteria specified in the nomination form.

 The award will go to an Australian career book published after January 1, 2019.
 The book will be a Print-on-Paper (PoP), printed and readily available to a wide audience, not an e-book.
 It should be a popular book, reaching the largest possible market with regard to the defined audience.
 Books can cover any aspects of career development, employability, employability skills, and the skills needed to gain and improve work.
 They should combine innovation with rigour, to produce change in the reader’s career understanding and strategies to improve individual or group outcomes.